 Auto Attendants & Call Queues in Microsoft Teams

-We know technology plays a critical role to collaborate with partners and customers.
+We know technology plays a critical role in collaborating with partners and customers.
 In today’s business environment, communication has become the key to the success of an organization.

-Microsoft Teams & Business Voice allows you to manage effectively your business by offering Auto Attendants (AA) and Call Queues (CQ) for a better partner and customer’s support.
+Microsoft Teams & Business Voice allows you to manage effectively your business by offering Auto Attendants (AA) and Call Queues (CQ) for better partner and customer support.
 In this article we are going to explain the benefits of these calling features.

 Having someone to answer and direct calls at all hours is a major business benefit.

 The primary purpose of an auto attendant is to direct a caller to an appropriate person based on the caller’s input to the provided menu options.
 Through AA, callers can be directed to specific call queues where they wait to talk to the next available agent.
 Different call routing options can be specified for business hours, off hours, and holidays.

 You can create menu prompts by using text-to-speech (system-generated prompts) or by uploading a recorded audio file.
 Speech recognition accepts voice commands for hands-free navigation, but people calling in can also use the phone keypad to navigate menus.